JetBrains/kotlin-web-site/pages/docs/reference/js-project-setup.md

 ## Configuring run task

 The Kotlin/JS plugin provides a run task that lets you run projects without additional configuration.
-For running Kotlin/JS projects, it uses [Webpack DevServer](https://webpack.js.org/configuration/dev-server/).
+For running Kotlin/JS projects, it uses [webpack DevServer](https://webpack.js.org/configuration/dev-server/).
-If you want to customize the DevServer configuration, for example, change its port, use the Webpack configuration file.
+If you want to customize the DevServer configuration, for example, change its port, use the webpack configuration file.

 To run the project, execute the standard lifecycle `run` task: